alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ## Doublecon

-Our next language is an evolution of Singlecon that allows for monosyllabic words with two consonants and a schwa.
+Our next language is an evolution of Singlecon that allows for monosyllabic words with two consonants and a schwa, expressed as '𝛫∅𝛫'.
-It still keeps single-consonant function words, while the new combinations are content words.
+It keeps the same set of single-consonant function words, while the new combinations are content words.
 We will call it Doublecon.